arghya0696/json-class-generator-maven-plugin/README.md

 1. clone this repo and  run  mvn clean install
+2. Note : This plugin uses lombok for Getter setter AllArgs and NoArgs constructor .
+You need to add Lombok in your classpath for spring boot project
-2. create a spring boot project
+3. create a spring boot project

-2. add .json file in the below format in src/main/resources path :
+4. add .json file in the below format in src/main/resources path :
    ```{
    "classPath": "src/main/java/com/tw/demo_pulgin/model",
    "className": "College.java",